 I know that we hear so much these days about the importance of self-care.
 In my experience, people often say yes-yes, I do that.
 But really ask yourself- what does self-care mean to YOU.
 If you see your self-care activity as drudgery, then it is not self-care.
 It should not be another item or your to-do list, but a way of life to affirm and look after yourself.
 In this post, I will discuss some forms of self-care , from basic to higher level and I would like for you to consider what truly resonates with you.

-Some states are slowly reopening after the initial COVID-19 outbreak, but self-care leisure activities may still not be an option for a while, such as sporting events, concerts, movies, etc. Since these activities may be off limits, do research about virtual recreation opportunities that would be interesting to you.
+Some states are “pausing” /closing down again as a result of COVID-19.
+Consequently, self-care leisure activities may still not be an option for a while, such as sporting events, concerts, movies, etc. Since these activities may be off limits, do research about virtual recreation opportunities that would be interesting to you.
 A lot of museums are offering virtual tours.
 Maybe you could learn something new, while also having fun with an online class.
 This could also provide you with the opportunity to socialize and meet new people.
 Recently, I have participated in a few zoom trainings and I have met some really interesting people from all over the world.
 Such experiences can be intellectually and socially stimulating.

 Maybe you have a “flow” activity or hobby that you enjoy.
 A flow activity is something that you get so lost in that you lose all sense of time, relax, and often forgot your worries.
 For some people that might be yoga, running, caring for animals, reading, creating art, etc. I can hear you saying but I don’t have time for that-If you look at your calendar-I am confident you could make a point to schedule maybe 2 half hour time slots per week for that “flow” activity.
 If you have small children and/or a hectic work schedule, you may have to set your alarm earlier and/or skip a Netflix episode, but time management can make it doable.